hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 * Bugs or issues: Report problems or defects found when working with Sawtooth
 * Core features and enhancements: Provide expanded capabilities or optimizations
-* Arcade features: Add games that demonstrate Sawtooth; see the existing games XO (tic-tac-toe) and Battleship
 * Documentation: Improve existing documentation or create new information
 * Tests for events and results: Add functional, performance, or scalability tests